How We Position Your Business

 Fear of losing deals leads companies to position broadly.
 "We serve all industries and all company sizes with all types of staffing."
 This breadth positioning guarantees you sound generic.
 Specialists sound different because they've chosen who they're for—and implicitly, who they're not for.

-Reason 6
+Problem 6

 Not Actually Knowing Competitors